 I know we spoke earlier of dreaming about the endless possibilities and having no responsibilities and no one to answer to, and that should have given you a few good ideas.

 At least now you can make intelligent choices for your future based on an in-depth look at yourself.
-Too many people allow things to just happen to them and when you ask them why they are doing what they do, it’s because they just fell into the situation, or it was the best they could do at the time, and they never changed it.
+Too many people allow things to just happen to them and when you ask them why, they don’t have a profound answer.

-You have your whole life in front of you and this is your soar.
+You have your whole life in front of you, and this is your time to soar.
 You have the highest energy you will ever experience, and the best opportunity to be listened to and heard.

 This is the time for your magic.
-This is the time for your soul to soar.
-This is the time for you to have impact.
-This is the time for you to discover yourself.
+Allow your soul to reach the depth of its purpose.
+This is the time for you to have an impact.
+Make now the moment you discover yourself.

 You are at the perfect age to build your roadmap.
-You have it all.
-The energy, the drive, the time to create depth and most of all, to show yourself and those around you, exactly what you are capable of.
+You have it all—the energy, the drive, the time to create depth.
+Most of all, you have the desire to show yourself and those around you exactly what you are capable of.

 So remember what you have to do.
 Write out the things you love to do, are good at, and what that perfect day is.
-Once you’ve committed that to paper, you will be amazed at what the universe will provide to you and for you.
+Once you’ve committed that to paper, you will be amazed at what the universe will provide for you.